Typical coders will cause you more problems than you think. Here is how you should do it?

 - The right partner for the right stage

-However, the question we should ask more often is what was the role of the SH in the project?
+However, the question we should ask more often is what was the role of the Software Development Agency in the project?
 Were they advising from the start or joined at some point as an augment?
 Maybe just joined to help provide a UX designer?
 So why is this so important?
 It’ll help to avoid a huge and costly disappointment.
-It’s important to define what kind of SH will suit you and what outcome is expected, as well as knowing your needs and how to communicate them.
+It’s important to define what kind of Software Development Agency will suit you and what outcome is expected, as well as knowing your needs and how to communicate them.
 Are you in need of an additional developer team?
 Or looking for support with technological aspects, like finding solutions using existing platforms and services?
 This will allow to cut costs and shorten the market launch time.
 (It is interesting how many companies are willing to suggest this, instead of building everything from scratch – definitely costing you more).

 Software development is more than writing code and should be…